SenzenTravers/author_website/README.md

 - [PINE] (Computer) Commissions : final page
 - [PINE] (Mobile) Commissions : final page
 - [PROMPTS] Properly implement [error messages](https://docs.djangoproject.com/en/5.1/ref/contrib/messages/)
+- [ENV] upgrading python  >= 3.13 needs to upgrade cffi to >= 1.17.1 also

 ## LOCAL USE

 ### Installing
 This app was tested with Python 3.11 and Python 3.12.3.
 Other versions were not tested.

-FOR LINUX : navigate to the project's root folder from your command line interface, then:
+FOR UNIX : navigate to the project's root folder from your command line interface, then:

 ``` bash